-Select the Logic App template.
+From the template list, select the Logic App template.
+Select OK.

-In your solution, the LogicApp.json file not only stores the definition for your logic app but is also an Azure Resource Manager template that you can set up for deployment.
+After Visual Studio creates your project, Solution Explorer opens and shows your solution.
+In your solution, the LogicApp.json file not only stores your logic app definition but is also an Azure Resource Manager template that you can use for deployment.

 Create blank logic app

-In Solution Explorer, open the shortcut menu for the LogicApp.json file.
+In Solution Explorer, open the LogicApp.json file's shortcut menu.
 Select Open With Logic App Designer.
 (Keyboard: Ctrl + L)

-Setting Example value Description User profile list Contoso
+Setting Example value Description User account Fabrikam